tldr-pages/tldr/pages/common/cd.md

 `cd {{path/to/directory}}`

-- Go to home directory of current user:
+- Go to the home directory of the current user:

 `cd`